-If you’re a founder of a technological startup, it’s what you should likely do.
-The key thing here is to understand deeply problems of the people who make up your audience and create a product which concentrates on getting on your early adopters to pay you.
-It’s essential to find a balance between a desired product and a working one.
+If you’re a founder of a technological startup, this is what you should do.
+The key thing here is to understand the problems of your target audience and create a product that motivates your early adopters to pay.
+It’s essential to find a balance between the desired product and a working one.

 Minimum Desirable Product is the simplest experience necessary to prove out a high-value, satisfying product experience for users.